EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical Properties of Local EMPGs: Searching for EMPGs

 Before we apply the machine learning classifier to the SDSS photometric data, we test whether the classifier correctly isolates EMPGs from other-type objects (non-EMPG galaxies, stars, or QSOs) with the SDSS objects having spectroscopic classifications (i.e., galaxy, star, or QSO) and emission-line measurements, as well as optical photometry.
 Using the SDSS DR16 \citep{Ahumada2020} data, we select objects whose photometric measurements are brighter than the SDSS limiting magnitudes (95\% completeness for point sources), $u < 22.0$ mag, $g< 22.2$ mag, $r<22.2$ mag, $i<21.3$ mag, and $z<21.3$ mag.
 We remove objects with errors larger than $0.2$ mag in $u$, $g$, $r$, $i$, and $z$ bands.
 Note that we use {\tt Modelmag} in the SDSS DR16 data.
 We remove an object with ``0" (i.e., unclean) for the clean flag in {\tt PhotoObjALL} of the SDSS DR16 data that has a photometric measurement problem, such as a duplication, deblending/interpolation, suspicious detection, and detection at the edge of an image.
 We also remove an object with $r - i > 0$ whose color is apparently different from EMPGs (left and middle panels of Figure \ref{fig:ccd}) to save computational power.
 By these selections, we have constructed a catalog with the spectroscopy and photometry composed of 24,419 sources in total (998 galaxies, 22,583 stars, and 838 QSOs) that is referred to as the SDSS test catalog.

 We apply our machine-learning classifier to the SDSS test catalog, and obtain 40 EMPG candidates.
 We check the spectroscopic classifications (i.e., galaxy, star, and QSO) of these EMPG candidates, and identify 38 candidates as galaxies and 2 candidates as stars.
 Of the 38 galaxies, we find detailed spectroscopic studies for 18 galaxies in the literature (\citealt{Kniazev2003,Izotov2006b,Izotov2012a,Thuan2005,Guseva2007}; \citetalias{Nakajima2022}).
 We obtain direct-method metallicity measurements based on \OIII$\lambda$4363 of these 18 galaxies.
 We find that 6 out of 18 galaxies are EMPGs (\Oabundance\ $=$ 7.22--7.65).
 The other 12 galaxies are also actively star-forming galaxies with intense emission lines but have slightly higher metallicities (\Oabundance\ $=$ 7.72--8.37).
 Hereafter, we refer to such a moderately metal-poor galaxy as a ``MPG".
 For the remaining 20 galaxies, we estimate metallicities with strong line ratios as described below.
 We obtain N2 (\NII$\lambda$6584/\Ha), R3 (\OIII$\lambda$5007/\Hb), and R23 ((\OIII$\lambda\lambda$5007, 4959 $+$ \OII$\lambda$3727)/\Hb) indices using the flux measurements in the SDSS {\tt galSpecLine} catalog, only for sources with S/N $>$ 3 for all emission lines used.
 Using the metallicity calibrations of \citetalias{Nakajima2022}, we determine the high- or low- metallicity branch (i.e., whether \Oabundance\ $\gtrsim$ 8 or not) from N2 index, and then we estimate metallicities from R23 index if available, otherwise R3 index.
-We find that 5 are EMPGs (\Oabundance\ $=$ 7.54--7.60) and 14 are MPGs (\Oabundance\ $=$ 7.69 -- 8.80).
-Taken together, the accuracy is 28\% (11/40), which is lower than the accuracy in the training (Section \ref{sec:ml_catalog}) but comparable to the results of spectroscopic observations in \citetalias{Kojima2020}, 30\% (3/10).
-Especially, the proportion of selected emission line galaxies is 95\% (38/40).
-Thus, we conclude that our machine-learning selection method correctly select EMPGs and actively star-forming galaxies from the SDSS photometric data.
+We find that 5 are EMPGs (\Oabundance\ $\simeq$ 7.54--7.60), 13 are MPGs (\Oabundance\ $\simeq$ 7.69 -- 8.61), and the remaining one is metal-rich galaxies (\Oabundance\ $\simeq$ 8.80).
+Taken together, the { purity} is 28\% (11/40), which is lower than the accuracy in the training (Section \ref{sec:ml_catalog}) but comparable to the results of spectroscopic observations in \citetalias{Kojima2020}, 30\% (3/10).